orkes-io/docs/docs/integrations/vector-databases/weaviate.md

+---
+slug: "/integrations/vector-databases/weaviate"
+description: "Learn how to integrate Weaviate with your Orkes Conductor cluster."
+---

 # Integrating with Weaviate in Orkes Conductor

 To effectively utilize AI and LLM tasks in Orkes Conductor, it's essential to integrate your Orkes Conductor cluster with the necessary Vector Database models.